FOR PDF OF ENTIRE ISSUE, CLICK ON LINK BELOW

 - Memory Lane.
 The death of a cyclist in West Seattle prompts Critical Mass bikers to ride for a friend.
 Page 5

 Editorial: Earn My Vote.
-An open letter to Gregoire by Jean Colman, Page 2
+An open letter to Governor Christine Gregoire.
+By Jean Colman, Page 2

 - Picture: Christine Gregoire